eclipse-tractusx/tractusx-edc/styleguide.md

-# Eclipse Tractus-X Code Style Guide
+# Eclipse Tractus-X EDC Code Style Guide

 In order to maintain a coherent code style throughout the project we ask every contributor to adhere to a few simple style guidelines.
 We assume most developers will use at least something like `vim` and therefore have support for